Bucket-Inc/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-## Bucket is an organization and we love open-source !
+## Bucket is an organization focused on tools that help you!
+We love open-source software & tools!

 ### Our main languages are:
 - Python